Maxine Waters: Allegations of corruption

 Waters came under investigation for ethics violations and was accused by a House panel of at least one ethics violation related to her efforts to help OneUnited Bank receive federal aid.
-Waters's husband is a stockholder and former director of OneUnited Bank and the bank's executives were major contributors to her campaigns.
+Waters' husband is a stockholder and former director of OneUnited Bank and the bank's executives were major contributors to her campaigns.
 In September 2008, Waters arranged meetings between U.S. Treasury Department officials and OneUnited Bank so that the bank could plead for federal cash.
 It had been heavily invested in Freddie Mac and Fannie Mae, and its capital was "all but wiped out" after the U.S. government took it over.
 The bank received $12 million in Troubled Asset Relief Program (TARP) money.
 The matter was investigated by the House Ethics Committee, which charged Waters with violations of the House's ethics rules in 2010.
 On September 21, 2012, the House Ethics Committee completed a report clearing Waters of all ethics charges after nearly three years of investigation.